gowrishankarnath/Introduction_To_Python_Programming/README.md

  }

 **MLA:**
-S, Gowrishankar, and Veena A. Introduction to Python Programming.
+S, Gowrishankar, and A, Veena.
+Introduction to Python Programming.
 Chapman & Hall/CRC Press, 2018.

 ### Contributing to the book
 Please don't make pull requests here.
 I don't accept pull requests on this repository.
 If you notice an issue, please file an [issue](https://github.com/gowrishankarnath/Introduction_To_Python_Programming/issues) instead.